 We aim to have an excursion or gathering once a month to involve more women from Zagreb to get to know women from the refugee and community.
 The excursions, within Zagreb and its immediate surroundings are to take place outdoors or in parks, or at events such as exhibitions, to open up the group and provide further opportunities for multifold integration.

-So far we have had seven major gatherings that involve gift exchange and/or cooking, dancing and engaging.
-In March 2017 we had our first major gathering with women who want to make Zagreb their home and those who already call Zagreb home when about 100 women came together for a gift exchange and a celebration.
-We had a second gathering in November 2017 when women from Zagreb opened their kitchens to cook together with their partners before sharing the food and a party with the rest of the group.
-Celebrations also took place in January, March (during the Persian and Kurdish new year festivals), October, December 2018 and in March 2019.
+So far we have had nine major gatherings that involve gift exchange and/or cooking, dancing and engaging.
+In March 2017 we had our first major gathering of about 100 women who came together for a gift exchange and a celebration at Klub Moćvara.
+We had a second gathering in November 2017 when women from Zagreb opened their kitchens to cook together with their partners before sharing the food and a party with the rest of the group also in Klub Moćvara.
+Celebrations also took place in January, March (during the Persian and Kurdish new year festivals), October, December of 2018, in March 2019, December 2019 (thanks to the Youth Initiative for Human Rights for providing the space).
+Our first post-lockdown party was in May 2020 (thanks to Stari Krovovi in Dugo Selo for hosting our first party outside Zagreb).

 These events are not made public nor is there much media coverage out of respect for the privacy and security of the participants.
 However, women have engaged in public events, for example, to cook food from their country of origin.
-One such case is the No Borders 2018 Integration of Art – Art of integration project and the resulting exhibition were catered by members of the Women to Women collective.
+One such case is the No Borders 2018 Integration of Art – Art of integration project and the resulting exhibition were catered by members of the Women to Women collective and the various bazaars we have held and occasional opportunities to exchange and speak about our collective.

 Our thoughts on integration–What it means to us